evanx/mpush-redis/README.md

 It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.

 However, the idea of "immutable microservices" appeals to me.
-We'll see how that goes.
+We'll see how it goes.

 ### Further plans